Photograph of Jeffrey Puukka by Ary Finch, for New Wave Opera

 As a director

-I want to make theatre that is fearless, and palpable.
-I hope that when you leave your seat, you won’t be the same as when you arrived.
+I want to make theatre that is fearless and palpable.
+I hope when you leave your seat, you won’t be the same as when you arrived.

 As a coach

-I am curious about actors.
-I’m drawn to helping actors develop the audacity, skills, and awareness to work collaboratively, with generous bravery, and well-fitted technique.
+I want to do what I can to help actors develop and mantain the audacity, skills, and awareness to collaborate with generous bravery.

-The perspective I bring is not that of an actor.
-I am not here to tell you how I did or would do something if I were in your place… I am here to communicate what I see in your work.
+The perspective I bring as a coach isn’t that of an actor.
+I am not here to tell you how to do your work, but what I see when you do it, and things you might try if you feel confused or stuck.

-It has been said before that a director is kind of a well trained ‘audience of one’… If I am your audience, the feedback, questions, or exercises I give you when we work together draw on more than twenty years of on-the-ground research and observation; meeting and collaborating with hundreds of actors in auditions, rehearsals, and classes.
+It has been said before that a director is kind of a well trained ‘audience of one’.
+If I am your audience, the feedback, questions, or exercises I offer draw on more than twenty years of research and observation, collaborating with actors in rehearsal rooms, audition rooms, and classrooms…

 In Collaboration